Organic Knock Down

 The NJ Department of Agriculture confirmed that the spotted lanternfly has been detected in parts of Burlington, Camden, Gloucester, Hunterdon, Mercer, Salem, Somerset and Warren counties in New Jersey.
 As a result, these counties are now under quarantine.

-In Pennsylvania, all of Bucks County is under quarantine, as are Berks, Carbon, Chester, Delaware, Lancaster, Lebanon, Lehigh, Monroe, Montgomery, Northampton, Philadelphia, and Schuylkill counties.
+In Pennsylvania, all of Bucks County is under quarantine, as are Berks, Carbon, Chester, Dauphin, Delaware, Lancaster, Lebanon, Lehigh, Monroe, Montgomery, Northampton, Philadelphia, and Schuylkill counties.
 Call the Pennsylvania Department of Agriculture hotline at 1-888-4BADFLY to report sightings of this invasive insect.

 If you are moving any of the articles on this list out of those counties, you’ll need to check carefully for spotted lanternfly and certify that you have done so.

 What Is The Spotted Lanternfly?

 Spotted lanternfly (SLF), Lycorma delicatula, is an invasive planthopper native to Southeast Asia.
 It was first discovered in Berks County, Pennsylvania in 2014 and has since spread to neighboring counties and states.

 The pest gets its name from spots that decorate its back and wings, and is quite attractive with its wings spread to show vivid red, black and white areas.

 But make no mistake about it – this insect wreaks havoc wherever it goes.

 Spotted Lanternfly Damage in New Jersey & Pennsylvania

 The spotted lanternfly feeds on woody plants, sucking out sap and leaving behind honeydew, a sticky, sugary liquid that encourages the growth of black sooty mold on any surfaces it covers.
 While sooty mold is harmless to people, it can damage plants (and it’s rather unsightly).